One of the primary differences between mesothelioma and lung cancer is the area of the lungs each develops on

 Mesothelioma, a rare and aggressive disease, which affects the lungs, is only caused by asbestos exposure.
 Unlike lung cancer, which occurs inside of the lungs, it develops on the outer lining of the organs, medically known as the mesothelium, hence the name of the disease.
 Another important difference between mesothelioma and lung cancer concerns the cell type which occurs in the cancerous tumors.
 While in the former, the cancer cells can be epithelioid, sarcomatoid, or biphasic, in the latter, the malignant cells can be squamous, large, or adenoma.
 Furthermore, mesothelioma can occur in other parts of the body, such as the outer lining of the heart, the abdomen, or the testicles, whereas lung cancer is restricted to only one area.

 Every year, over 220,000 people develop lung cancer in the United States, while mesothelioma is quite rare, occurring in only 3,000 individuals annually.
 The primary cause of lung cancer is tobacco smoking, whereas mesothelioma is only the consequence of asbestos exposure.
 However, lung cancer can also be the result of asbestos exposure alone.
 Smoking increases the risk of developing lung cancer as a result of asbestos exposure by 50 to 84 times, but when it comes to mesothelioma, it does not influence the risk at all.
 Consequently, lung cancer and mesothelioma are two different diseases and each of them requires a specific treatment plan.
 For this reason, the asbestos exposure victim must receive a correct diagnosis, as misdiagnosis occurs very frequently when it comes to diseases caused by asbestos exposure.
-It is recommended to seek a second and even a third opinion if you have a disease which stems from asbestos exposure.
+It is recommended to seek a second and even a third opinion if you have a disease that stems from asbestos exposure.

 How is mesothelioma different from other diseases which affect the lungs?